DFHack/dfhack/docs/Scripts.rst

 .. image:: images/liquids.png

-This script is a gui front-end to `plugins/liquids` and works similarly, allowing you to add or remove water & magma, and create obsidian walls & floors.
+This script is a gui front-end to `liquids` and works similarly, allowing you to add or remove water & magma, and create obsidian walls & floors.

 .. warning::